simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-06-28
+<br />**Date image released:**  2024-06-29
-<br />**This image is owned by:**  Dan Bartlett
+<br />**This image is owned by:**  Tunc Tezel
-<br />**Title of the image:**  Comet 13P/Olbers
+<br />**Title of the image:**  A Solstice Moon
-<br />**Description for the image:**  Not a paradox, Comet 13P/Olbers is returning to the inner Solar System after 68 years.
-The periodic, Halley-type comet will reach its next perihelion or closest approach to the Sun on June 30 and has become a target for binocular viewing low in planet Earth's northern hemisphere night skies.
-But this sharp telescopic image of 13P is composed of stacked exposures made on the night of June 25.
-It easily reveals shifting details in the bright comet's torn and tattered ion tail buffeted by the wind from an active Sun, along with a broad, fanned-out dust tail and slightly greenish coma.
-The frame spans over two degrees across a background of faint stars toward the constellation Lynx.
+<br />**Description for the image:**  Rising opposite the setting Sun, June's Full Moon occurred within about 28 hours of the solstice.
+The Moon stays close to the Sun's path along the ecliptic plane and so while the solstice Sun climbed high in daytime skies, June's Full Moon remained low that night as seen from northern latitudes.
+In fact, the Full Moon hugs the horizon in this June 21 rooftop night sky view from Bursa, Turkey, constructed from exposures made every 10 minutes between moonrise and moonset.
+In 2024 the Moon also reached a major lunar standstill, an extreme in the monthly north-south range of moonrise and moonset caused by the precession of the Moon's orbit over an 18.6 year cycle.
+As a result, this June solstice Full Moon was at its southernmost moonrise and moonset along the horizon.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2406/13P_Olbers_2024_06_24_215434PDT_DEBartlett.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2406/SolsMoon2024.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).